Canning Chickpeas | Garbanzos

 Add dry chickpeas to a colander or strainer.
 Carefully pick through them and remove any debris or small stones.

-This is fairly common, so don’t skip this step.
+It is common for the beans to have small stones, so don’t skip this step.

 Step Two